20 Apr Screen Printing for Good mental Health

 She works in various mediums and during the period of lockdown she has thrown herself passionately into Screen Printing.

-She has created a set of one of a kind prints based on our Logo which will be available to purchase at Heart of The Tribe.
+She has also created a set of one of a kind prints based on our Logo which will be available to purchase at Heart of The Tribe.

 She has also been developing her body of work based on the human form, layers and patterns mixing elements of her photography with a variety of geometric stencils that she has been collecting over the past couple of years.